 string of pearls sign for angiographic appearances in fibromuscular dysplasia

-Struma ovarii tumour is a subtype of an ovarian teratoma and is composed entirely or predominantly of thyroid tissue and containing variable-sized follicles with colloid material.
+Struma ovarii tumor is a subtype of an ovarian teratoma and is composed entirely or predominantly of thyroid tissue and containing variable-sized follicles with colloid material.

-It accounts for 0.3-1% of all ovarian tumours and ~3% of all mature cystic teratomas 1.
+It accounts for 0.3-1% of all ovarian tumors and ~3% of all mature cystic teratomas 1.

 Subendometrial cysts can arise from several pathologies which include